 College Courts unit exteriors.
 Preparation for demolition, mid-June 2011.
 Photographs by Gerald L. Peterson.

 College Courts units interiors.
 Asbestos abatement and preparation for demolition, mid-June 2011.
 Photographs by

 Demolition of College Courts began during the week of June 20, 2011.
 The western half of the complex was demolished first.

 The eastern portion of College Courts was demolished during the week of July 11, 2011.
 Tall, fifty-year-old ash, pin oak, and hackberry trees were cut down during the demolition process.
 Foundations of the housing units were removed and the area was graded during the week of July 18, 2011.

-Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, September 1996; substantially revised by Gerald L. Peterson, with scanning by Library Assistant Gail Briddle, September 2002; additional scanning by Library Assistant David Glime; last updated July 21, 2011.
+Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, September 1996; substantially revised by Gerald L. Peterson, with scanning by Library Assistant Gail Briddle, September 2002; additional scanning by Library Assistant David Glime; last updated, January 28, 2015 (GP).